Learn More about Valerie Smith

 Smith recorded a CD of duets with Becky Buller called Here's a Little Song, which received critical acclaim.
 After 10 years in Liberty Pike, Buller formed her own touring band and has become a respected singer, songwriter, and bandleader in her own right.
 And Val couldn't be prouder of her!
 Andy Leftwich, the fiddler with Ricky Skaggs & Kentucky Thunder, also worked for five years in Liberty Pike.
 The list of incredibly talented musicians and singers who have stood in the Liberty Pike circle onstage with Valerie Smith is too numerous to list here.

 Smith released her first gospel album, Wash Away Your Troubles, and her arrangement of "Wade in the Water" was included in the independent movie Bell Witch: The Movie.
 Valerie, Kraig, and Buller also co-wrote the song "Ole John Bell," which appeared in the soundtrack for the film.

 Valerie and her band have appeared on several television shows, including Ronnie Reno's television numerous times, including performances on Reno's Old Time Country Music on RFD, Bluegrass Underground, and Song of the Mountains, both on PBS.

-Valerie released a project, "Small Town Heroes," with her band located in the Virginia, Maryland, and DC area.
+Valerie released a project, "Small Town Heroes," with her band in Virginia, Maryland, and DC.
 Tom Mindte at Patuxent Studios and Valerie co-produced and engineered the project.
 Valerie recently released "From a Distance," featuring Claire Lynch and Irene Kelley performing harmonies.
 The song remains on the Grassicana Bluegrass Today charts for over 1 year (2020-2021).
 The single was at #1 for several weeks and remains in the top 20!